Woody plant encroachment: Quantification and monitoring

 A number of spatially explicit models for the assessment of woody encroachment have been developed.

 Increasingly, machine-learning techniques and applications based on artificial intelligence are used to investigate woody plant encroachment.
-In addition to using satellite imagery, also the computer aided analysis of visual images taken from a driving vehicle has been trialled.
+In addition to using satellite imagery, also the computer aided analysis of visual images taken from a driving vehicle has been trialed.
+A comparison of k-nearest neighbour, random forest and support vector machine algorithms applied to Landsat imagery from 1988 to 2023 in Mokala National Park, South Africa, found machine-learning classification to provide a reliable baseline for monitoring bush encroachment and rangeland degradation in protected semi-arid areas.
+In the Edwards Plateau of Texas, a random forest model combining ICESat-2 canopy height data with multispectral imagery and environmental predictors has been used to map aboveground woody biomass at 30 m resolution, using training data derived from post-fire vegetation productivity rather than field measurements; when evaluated against forest inventory plots, the estimates were more accurate than the GEDI biomass products, although the authors caution that such maps should not be used directly for carbon accounting without further validation.

 Rephotography is found to be an effective tool for the monitoring of vegetation change, including woody encroachment and forms the basis of various encroachment assessments.

 Methods to overcome the limited availability of photographic evidence or written records include the assessment of pollen records.
 In a recent application, vegetation cover of the past 130 years in a woody plant encroachment area in Namibia was established.

 Vegetation mapping tools developed for the use by individual land users and support organisations include the American Rangeland Analysis Platform, and the Namibian Biomass Quantification Tool.